RaymartDev/RaymartDev/README.md

 Currently working as a Contractor and here are my
 ### Responsibilities:

-- Maintenance of Data Warehouse
+- Maintenance of Data Warehouse.
-- Maintenance of Reporting Server
+- Maintenance of Reporting Server.
-- Database Administration
+- Database Administration.
-- Maintenance of Scripts
+- Maintenance of Python Scripts or Create necessary script.
-- Deliver accurate monthly/yearly reports to Stakeholders
+- Deliver accurate monthly/yearly reports to Stakeholders.